Mortal/designtojs/Readme.md

 All vanilla JS is also valid in DesignToJS, but DesignToJS provides some additional syntactic sugar.

-DesignToJS is for you if you love JavaScript, think CoffeeScript is a much too drastic change of the language, but you want to stop repeating youself, especially in asynchronous environments.

-DesignToJS addresses pain points such as: default arguments, error handling, callback hell, and optional arguments.
+DesignToJS addresses pain points such as:
+  - default & optional arguments
+  - error handling
+  - callback hell
+  - creating classes.

 Example: